tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 The original course project required a much simpler implementation, and the main objective was to apply DevOps skills.
 Needless to say, as I often do, I have added a huge amount of extra value to this project to make it worth it.
-My objectives are to keep working on some new features after the first release and build good DevOps documentation.
+My objectives are to keep working on some new features after the initial release and build good DevOps documentation.
 Additionally, it's a good chance to show good use cases of the main underlying technologies: Java and JavaFX.

 ## Required technologies